crossfields-technology/stop-watch/README.md

 # \<crossfields-stop-watch\>

-Polymer 1.0 stopwatch element for display duration of time
+Polymer 1.0 stopwatch element to display duration.

 ## Install the Polymer-CLI